 With a mission to provide the highest standard of pure essential oils, doTERRA submits each batch of essential oils to the CPTG Certified Pure Therapeutic Grade® protocol.
 This protocol contains a series of strict tests that prove the purity of each batch of essential oil.
 When the oils are found pure, they are sold so that people around the world can receive their benefits.
-When individuals purchase doTERRA essential oils, they can feel confident knowing that the oils they receive are pure, potent, and of the highest quality.
+When you purchase doTERRA essential oils, you can feel confident knowing that the oils they receive are pure, potent, and of the highest quality.

 Vetiver Oil Uses and Benefits

 - When experiencing anxious, unnerved, or stressed feelings, use Vetiver oil aromatically or topically.
-Vetiver essential oil is rich in sesquiterpenes, which contain grounding properties.
+Vetiver oil is rich in sesquiterpenes, which contain grounding properties.
 When used on the skin or inhaled, Vetiver essential oil can help provide a calming and grounding effect on emotions.

-- Aid your immune system by taking Vetiver essential oil internally.* Vetiver oil contains immune-supporting properties and is a great way to fortify your immune system.* For healthy immune support, place a couple of drops of Vetiver essential oil into a doTERRA Veggie Capsule and take it internally.*
+- Aid your immune system by taking Vetiver oil internally.* Vetiver oil contains immune-supporting properties and is a great way to fortify your immune system.* For healthy immune support, place a couple of drops of Vetiver essential oil into a doTERRA Veggie Capsule and take it internally.*

 - School can be taxing and sometimes stressful for children.
 After a difficult day at school, help your child relax by applying Vetiver oil to your child’s neck and feet.
 This will help promote calm and grounded feelings.